 YOELEO R12 is available in plenty of sizes suitable for short people, even tall riders.
 However, what I find helpful is that you can choose the handlebar width and the stem length.

 Mainstream manufacturers usually ship larger bike sizes with wider handlebars and longer stems.
-So naturally, this approach increases the chances the bike won’t fit you.
+So naturally, this approach increases the chances that the bike won’t fit you.

 For example, there are plenty of tall riders with narrow shoulders but relatively long arms like me.
 Therefore, I opted for a 380mm handlebar and 120mm stem.
 Let me just remind you that the frame size is 56cm.
-This would probably translate to a 420mm handlebar and 110mm stem with other brands.
+This would probably translate to a 420mm handlebar and 110mm stem with most Western brands.

 Customizability

-Another area where YOELEO collets valuable points is customizability.
-They do customized paint for an extra fee.
+Another area where YOELEO collects valuable points is customizability.
+They do customized painting for an extra fee.
+I didn’t like the color schemes, so I ordered the custom color (spoiler alert: I LOVE IT!).

 The truth is that we had to exchange a lot of emails before I approved the color.
 This is where I see room for improvement.
 It would be great if they could make the color palette more accessible.

-Great Comfort and Design
+Geometry and Design

 What I like the most about this bike is its clean, minimalistic design.
 The integrated cockpit and hidden cables are super cool.